 In short, they’ll deal with just about any company you write checks to each month.

 Does it work?

-In the video above I interview Fred Frost, a highly satisfied BillCutterz customer.
+Fred Frost is a highly satisfied BillCutterz customer.
 He is the perfect prospect.
 Fred owns five vacation rental homes, each of which has a maxed-out Comcast cable package.
 I first talked to Fred in March 2016.
-Between the end 2014, when he joined BillCutterz, and March 2016, when I interviewed him, he says his total cable savings exceeded $2,000.
+Between the end of 2014 when he contacted BillCutterz and that first interview with him, Fred says his total cable savings exceeded $2,000.

-Fred also had BillCutterz take a look at a few other bills, but he said the savings achieved on those weren’t enough to bother with.
+Fred had BillCutterz take a look at a few other bills as well, but he said the savings achieved on those weren’t enough to bother with.

 The reporter joins the story

 In most stories I report, I let the subjects tell the story.
-But since I’m also paying Comcast a hefty monthly fee, I thought I’d try BillCutterz for myself.
+But since I also was paying Comcast a hefty monthly fee, I thought I’d try BillCutterz for myself.